What was reviewed

 Key implications

 The review underscores that integrating probiotics into heavy metal mitigation strategies offers a scientifically robust, cost-effective, and environmentally friendly approach for reducing toxic metal bioavailability in food and supplements.
-For the Heavy Metal Tested and Certified (HTMC) program, these findings justify the inclusion of probiotic efficacy as a criterion for certification.
+For the Heavy Metal Tested and Certified (HMTC) program, these findings justify the inclusion of probiotic efficacy as a criterion for certification.
 Certification schemes should consider not just the absence of heavy metals but also the demonstrated capacity of products to reduce heavy metal toxicity through probiotic content.
 Furthermore, next-generation probiotics and their mechanisms warrant inclusion in updated regulatory frameworks, ensuring both consumer safety and product efficacy.

 Citation